bartvanhoey/FunctionalCSharp/README.md

 Certain rules must be implemented for the type to be considered as a proper monad (monad laws)

 Functors are types for which a suitable Map function is defined.
+Map should apply a function to the functor's inner value and do nothing else.

 ## Recursion